DistributedWeb/ddatabase/README.md

 ## Companion modules

-DDatabase works really well with a series of other modules.
+dDatabase works really well with a series of other modules.
 This in a non-exhaustive list of some of those:

-* [DWebswarm](https://github.com/dwebswarm/dwebswarm) - P2P swarming module that can you share Hypercores over a network.
+* [dWebSwarm](https://github.com/distributedweb/dwebswarm) - P2P swarming module that can you share dDatabases over a network.
-* [DWebswarm replicator](https://github.com/dwebswarm/replicator) - Wanna share a single DDatabase without any hastle over a network?
+* [dWebSwarm replicator](https://github.com/distributedweb/dwebswarm-replicator) - Wanna share a single dDatabase without any hastle over a network?
-* [DDrive](https://github.com/ddatabase-protocol/ddrive) - Filesystem abstraction built on Hypercores
+* [dDrive](https://github.com/distributedweb/ddrive) - Filesystem abstraction built on dDatabases
-* [DWebtrie](https://github.com/ddatabase-protocol/ddrive) - Scalable key/value store built on Hypercores
+* [dWebTrie](https://github.com/distributedweb/dwebtrie) - Scalable key/value store built on dDatabases

 ## License